syncfusion-content/uwp-docs/uwp/Calculator/Overview.md

 ---
 layout: post
-title: About UWP Calculator control | Syncfusion
+title: About UWP Calculator control | Syncfusion®
-description: Learn here all about introduction of Syncfusion UWP Calculator (SfCalculator) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® UWP Calculator (SfCalculator) control, its elements and more.
 platform: uwp
 control: SfCalculator
 documentation: ug